OpenMDAO/POEMs/README.md

 If you would like,
 please contribute to OpenMDAO too!

 OpenMDAO Poetry
 ===============

+Before you ask...
+No, this isn't a joke.
+Yes, "Poetry" is the real name for this important OpenMDAO process.

 The Poetry process is the official mechanism for proposing, discussing, revising, and ultimately approving or rejecting all changes to the [OpenMDAO](https://openmdao.org) project which effect its user interaction.
 The process involves writing, reading, and discussing documents called POEMs (**p**roposal for **O**penMDAO **e**nhance**m**ent).